fredgibbs/fredgibbs.github.io/courses/american-food/schedule.md

 ## Jun 17
+- NO VIDEO
-NO NEW READINGS for today!
+- NO NEW READINGS for today!
 Finish the cookbook analysis assignment we've been preparing for.

 {% include alert.html class='danger' title='Early Cookbook Analysis' text="
 Follow the [Cookbook Analysis Guide](cookbook-analysis).